 Throughout the year, the parish community assists or supports a number of causes that individuals can engage with on a one-time or short-term basis.
 These include walks such as the Relay for Life in the spring, collection drives for items like school supplies, and holiday support providing hundreds of meals for local families in need around Thanksgiving and wrapping around families through our annual Giving Tree Store during Christmas.

 We serve people in need within our general parish area by providing rent, utility and food assistance via vouchers and Helpline referral.
-We work directly with landlords, utilities and local grocers to provide this assistance.
-Volunteer teams of two make home visits to follow-up on their needs.
+We work directly with landlords, utilities and local agencies to provide this assistance.
+Currently, we are providing this assistance via phone calls and deliveries of food and other items.
+We plan to resume home visits, done in teams of two, once it is safe to do so.